Request coalescing with Go singleflight

 A faster upstream lowers the count too: the in-flight window shrinks, so fewer callers land inside it.
 A drop can mean a quicker upstream, not a regression.

 Watch the ratio of errors to successes.
-A rising share of shared errors means callers keep joining a call that fails, then retrying, which serializes the herd instead of absorbing it.
+A rising share of shared errors means callers keep joining a call that fails, then retrying.
+That serializes the herd instead of absorbing it.

 Should you do distributed request coalescing?